gupta-himanshu/scala-for-beginners/Important-Points.md

    c.
 When the loop finishes running, the entire contents of the bucket are returned.

 45. Scala doesn’t have `break` or `continue` keywords.

+46. `break` and `breakable` aren’t actually keywords; they’re methods in `scala.util.control.Breaks`.
+In Scala 2.10, the `break` method is declared as follows to throw an instance of a `BreakControl` exception when it’s called.